 Figure 2: Header and Footer dialog box

-- As you can see in Figure 2 above, you can also opt to not show the slide numbers in the title slide (highlighted in red) -- typically that's the first slide in a presentation.
+- As you can see in Figure 2 above, you can also opt to not show the slide numbers in the title slide (highlighted in red), typically that's the first slide in a presentation.

-Other than enabling slide numbers in the Normal view, you can also add them to slides based on a particular Slide Master so that you can control which slides show the slide number and which don't -- this works if you are using Multiple Masters and/or Slide Layouts.
+Other than enabling slide numbers in the Normal view, you can also add them to slides based on a particular Slide Master so that you can control which slides show the slide number and which don't.
+This works if you are using Multiple Masters and/or Slide Layouts.

-The process is similar -- follow these steps:
+The process is similar, follow these steps:

-Figure 3: Access the Slide Master
+Figure 3: Slide Master button

 - This opens the Slide Master view, as shown in Figure 4.